webhooksite/docs/docs/custom-actions/action-types.md

 * Username: youraccount@gmail.com or youraccount@example.com (replace with your Gmail address)
 * Password: You must [create a Mail App Password](https://myaccount.google.com/u/1/apppasswords)
 * Encryption: `TLS`

+As of 1 May 2025, this method is no longer available to Google Workspace customers.
+We recommend using the Webhook.site Custom Domain to send emails from your own domain.

 ### SSH